Tax Strategies for Individuals

 Be sure to talk to your tax professional about the pros and cons of IRAs and the restrictions on your contributions and deductions based on your individual situation.

-Tax Credits For 2020
+Tax Credits

 A tax credit is different than a deduction.
 Why?
 If you are eligible for a tax credit, it is directly applied to your tax bill.
 A deduction, on the other hand, reduces what you report as taxable income.